 - a CAP of 3.0 in English Language for NUS High School Diploma holders, or

-#IELTS/TOEFL must be obtained within the last 5 years at point of admission
+#Test scores must be obtained within the last 5 years at point of admission.

-If not, students will be required to complete the course SDE101 Essential English Skills and English Proficiency Assessment that will evaluate students' English skills in listening, reading, grammar and writing, by the end of their first term.
+If not, students will be required to complete the course SDE101 Essential English Skills and English Proficiency Assessment that will evaluate students' English skills in listening, reading, grammar and writing, by the stipulated deadline indicated in the course site of their enrolled semester/term.
 This requirement does not apply to selected undergraduate programmes where the English Language requirement is an admission criterion.